tianocore-docs/edk2-DscSpecification/3_edk_ii_dsc_file_format/35_[defines]_section.md

 `RFC_LANGUAGES` statement must be used when processing EDK II Modules.
 Space characters are not permitted within the list.

-**_ISO 639-2 Language Code_**

-One or more three character language codes, formatted per ISO 639-2, with no separator character (for example: "engfraspa".)
-This list can be used to filter the output of tools that generate unicode strings.
-Tools must use a "Get Best Language" function when filtering the content.
-The `ISO_LANGUAGES` statement must be used when processing EDK Components.
-Space characters are not permitted within the list.

 **_BuildNumber_**

 This value, if present, will be used during the creation of